 Balance of Trade in Mexico averaged -234.12 USD Million from 1980 until 2021, reaching an all time high of 6256.09 USD Million in October of 2020 and a record low of -4625.57 USD Million in January of 2019.
 This page provides the latest reported value for - Mexico Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Mexico Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Balance of Trade in Mexico is expected to be -2500.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Mexico to stand at 1500.00 in 12 months time.
-In the long-term, the Mexico Balance of Trade is projected to trend around 1000.00 USD Million in 2021 and 1500.00 USD Million in 2022, according to our econometric models.
+Balance of Trade in Mexico is expected to be -800.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Mexico Balance of Trade is projected to trend around 2500.00 USD Million in 2022 and 1500.00 USD Million in 2023, according to our econometric models.